 The Best Google Home Commands

 The trickiest part about a voice-based assistant is knowing exactly what you can ask it.
-While you can always say to Google Home "What can I ask you?" or check out the Things to Ask section of the Google Home app in order to get some suggestions, it can be tough to figure out which of those Google Home commands are actually useful.
+While you can always say to Google Home "What can I ask you?" or check out the Things to Ask section of the Google Home app in order to get some suggestions, it can be tough to figure out which are the best Google Home commands for productivity and entertainment.

 Never fear.
 We've rounded up some of the handiest Google Home commands, both for features that are built right in as well as those offered by third parties through Google's growing ecosystem.